-Series co-creator Suranne Jones (center, in photo) is DC Rachel Bailey: intuitive, but prone to poor personal choices.
-Lesley Sharp (r.) brilliantly plays DC Janet Scott, an empathetic interrogator and a kind, if too trusting, friend.
-Amelia Bullmore (also writer of season four) portrays their boss, DCI Gill Murray (l.), a mature, exceptional leader who rattles off orders with the command and confident precision of a World Series director.
+Suranne Jones (in photo) is DC Rachel Bailey: intuitive, but prone to poor personal choices.
+Lesley Sharp brilliantly plays DC Janet Scott, an empathetic interrogator and a kind, if too trusting, friend.
+Amelia Bullmore portrays their boss, DCI Gill Murray, a mature, exceptional leader who rattles off orders with the command and confident precision of a World Series director.
 All three characters struggle with the men in their lives.

 Writer Sally Wainwright and former Detective Inspector Diane Taylor have infused the series with a depth of realism, character, and humanity not seen in a police drama since NYPD Blue left us.
-Amelia Bullmore took over as head writer for Season Four, and the series didn't miss a beat.
+Amelia Bullmore took over as head writer for season four and five, and the series didn't miss a beat.

 Has the U.K. moved ahead of the U.S. in current police dramas?
 Broadcast networks in the U.S. have let demographic presumptions control too many casting choices.
 Broadcasters here sometimes make the ignorant presumption that all young viewers want shows which celebrate transgression and undermine authority.Too many U.S. police dramas also shy away from the un-PC truths about crime and crime-fighting.
 Hollywood prefers women advocating for "social" justice, not meting out moral justice in interrogation rooms.
 For these reasons and many others, Scott & Bailey is a program worth finding and watching.